fibo/vvvv-p4v/README.md

 * contextual menu: p4v here, so you can create an empty folder and start a project.
 * interact with webdevvvvs to create a CVAN (Comprehensive Vvvv Archive Network)and host it on vvvv.org
 * upload a contribution
+* add noir to contributors and say thank for the logo

 [1]: http://vvvv.org "vvvv - a multipurpose toolkit"
-[2] http://vvvv.org/documentation/nodes-and-paths"vvvv documentation - nodes and paths]
+[2]: http://vvvv.org/documentation/nodes-and-paths "vvvv documentation - nodes and paths"